lipao-01/Employee-Registration/README.md

 ### Option 4
-closes the program saving all edits made which can be found in this file, created when the program is started for the first time.
+Closes the program saving all edits made which can be found in this file, created when the program is started for the first time.

 ![image](https://github.com/user-attachments/assets/c205b143-c497-42ce-adf4-b6959fcffe10)